 Timber species identification was conducted by Dr Jugo Ilic of Know Your Wood.
-The results of the timber identification are presented in Table 3.3, along with durability classifications in accordance with AS5604-2005.
+The results of the timber identification are presented in Table 3.3, along with durability classifications in accordance with AS5604-2005: Timber - Natural Durability Ratings.
 The certificate of the timber identification is included in Appendix D.

-The locations at which samples have been taken are given in Table 3.3 and marked on the inspection area layout sheet in Appendix B.
+The locations at which samples have been taken are given in Table 3.3.